cwhite098/Scientific_Computing/README.md

     - One spatial dimension,
     - Homogeneous Dirichlet Boundary Conditions,
     - Non-homogeneous Dirichlet Boundary Conditions,
-    - Homogeneous Neuamnn Boundary Conditions,
+    - Homogeneous Neumann Boundary Conditions,
     - Non-homogeneous Neumann Boundary Conditions,
     - Periodic Boundary Conditions,
     - Robin Boundary Conditions,
+    - Non-homogeneous and homoegeneous RHS functions,
-    - and more to come...
+    - Linear and non-linear RHS functions,
+    - Variable diffusion coefficients.

+### Plotting
+Also included are functions that can be used to easily visualise the outputs of the numerical methods implemented.
+Examples of their usage can be found in the example notebooks, detailed below.

 ## Requirements
 Some existing Python packages are required to use this package.
 These include: